 The Alabama slammer comes in two forms: this shooter and a refreshing highball.
 They contain the same ingredients, but with slightly different proportions to account for the volume.
 It is a fun and fruity shot drink that was once far more popular than it is today, though it is still worthy of note.

 Inside the Alabama slammer, you will find sloe gin, amaretto, and the sweet fruity taste of Southern Comfort.
 It is finished off with a touch of orange juice, resulting in a rather tasty shot.

-Drinks like the Alabama Slammer may not be as popular as they once were, but they are a good throwback drink.
+Drinks like the Alabama slammer may not be as popular as they once were, but they are good throwback drinks.
 Serve it at retro-themed parties or when celebrating a University of Alabama Crimson Tide victory.

 Gather the ingredients.